SajiburMunna/blog-posts-timeline/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **React Query**: A data-fetching library for React.
+- **Axios**: A promise-based HTTP client for the browser and Node.js.
 - **Tailwind CSS**: A utility-first CSS framework.

 ## Best Practices